 If you’re not sure what they mean or how they apply to you, read on!

-Having a handle on this vocabulary will ensure that you’re confident moving forward and know how to handle your real estate investments.
+Having a handle on this vocabulary will ensure you’re confident moving forward and know how to handle your real estate investments.

 That said, we still recommend hiring a real estate broker until you have enough experience.

 1. What is a disposition in real estate?

 When investing is concerned, disposition refers to the process of liquidating assets to have funds on hand.